 The bottom line is that it *is* entirely possible to have a lot of fun with a really fast car for under $5000.
 It’s not as easy as it may seem though, because when it comes to cars, cheaper usually always means “more problems”.
 As long as you know that and are prepared to deal with the consequences, it has the potential to be one of the best purchases you’ll ever make.

 My own two sub-$5000 car purchases over the years were probably my most memorable.
-The brand new 350Z I bought in 2004 and the used 2012 Mustang GT I bought in 2016 were very fun.
-Of course they were!
+The brand new 350Z I bought in 2004 and the used 2012 Mustang GT I bought in 2016 were very fun (see my 350Z vs Mustang GT comparison to learn more about those cars).
 But nothing says “fun” like a $5000 car that you can beat on and drive hard knowing that it’s not a delicate and precious gem.

 Even if I would’ve had some minor problems with them, I still would’ve been very happy with the purchases.
 Why?
 Because I bought both knowing full well that trouble usually comes with cars this cheap and I was kind of looking for a challenge.